 Round Top Mercantile — The deli sandwiches at this throwback general store are divine!
 Order at the counter but don’t stray from the sourdough bread.
 I like my turkey loaded with jalapeños, avocado, lettuce, tomato, pickle, mustard, very little mayo, and a side of iced tea.
 It never disappoints!
 While you’re there, grab tools, ice, sundries, and more.

-Jax’s Pizza at Prost — The wildly popular Brenham-based burger outfit serves up delectable wood-fired pizzas and artisanal salads that rotate regularly.
+Prost Pizza — My go-to easy dinner after a long day in the shop.
+They are serving up delectable wood-fired pizzas and artisanal salads that rotate regularly.
+My favorite is the 'Hot Pig' pizza, and the crispy rice salad is a must order when it's on the menu!
 Pair with a glass of wine and sit around the fire at Prost.

 Richard Schmidt — Years ago I worked with Richard to customize a diamond and silver bracelet, and it’s never left my wrist since.
 He’s Round Top royalty.

-Round Top Village — Our Round Top home, a chic new collection of eclectic specialty shops.
-We have amazing neighbors, including Richard Schmidt (see above), Simple Rags, Second Market and Company, Cottonseed Trading Company, and Bella’s Candles.
+Round Top Village — Our Round Top home, a chic collection of eclectic specialty shops.
+We have amazing neighbors, including Richard Schmidt (see above), The Store, Cottonseed Trading Company, and Bella’s Candles.
 Pull up and park, browse around, stop in and sit a spell…we’d love to see you!

 Humble Donkey — Henkle Square's anchor owned by a dynamic artist-collector/husband-wife duo.
 I always, always return home with a favorite find from their shop.

 Round Top Ranch Antiques — A family-run outfit with nearly 40 years specializing in European antiques furniture.
-You’ll find a vast mix of aesthetics, fair pricing, and superb quality.
+You’ll find a vast mix of aesthetics and superb quality.
 With three warehouse-sized buildings, this is a must-visit!
 (And be sure to give the sweet shop dogs a scratch behind the ears.)

 Round Top Inn — A collection of vintage cottages and farmhouses in the heart of town.
 A wine bar is located on site and your stay comes with a hot breakfast: win-win!